All you need to know about getting to and from Lima Airport, and the services within.

 From here, you proceed to the carousels to pick up your luggage.

 When arriving on an international flight, all luggage is scanned in large X-ray machines, as you depart the Baggage Retrieval area.
 This is generally just a formality for tourists, as they are generally checking that people aren’t bringing in contraband.

 It is here that you need to hand over the Customs Form that you should have been given to fill out on the flight.

 Please note that it is illegal to bring Chilean Pisco into Peru ... as I discovered the hard way, when I had to watch a customs official pour my two bottles down the toilet after an overnight flight!
 To bring medicines, you need a doctor’s prescription.

 Even when connecting to a Peruvian domestic flight, you will normally be asked to go through immigration at Lima Airport, collect your luggage, and then check-in again.
 This is because regional airports do not have the facilities to issue visas to foreign visitors.

 If the connection time between flights is tight, we recommend asking for a 'Priority' sticker on your luggage, when checking in for your international flight.
 Also, take a spare set of clothes in your carry-on luggage, and wear practical footwear, such as trainers, on the flight, just in case your main case does not make it to Lima in time, and you need to live without it for a couple of days.

 All domestic flights operate using e-tickets.
-You can print out your boarding pass prior to flying, or simply breeze to the check-in counter with your passport, and the person behind the desk will print your boarding passes accordingly.
+You can print out your boarding pass prior to flying, or at the automatic check-in machines in the airport ... or simply breeze to the check-in counter with your passport, and the person behind the desk will print your boarding passes accordingly.